hetida/hetida-designer/docs/adapter_system/blob_storage_adapter.md

 The names for the hierarchy nodes should consist only of alphanumeric upper and lower case letters without spaces, because they are interpreted as parts of the bucket names and object keys.
 Since bucket names cannot contain uppercase letters, the hierarchy node names are converted to lowercase when the corresponding bucket names are generated.
 When naming hierarchy nodes, note that bucket names must consist of a minimum of 3 and a maximum of 63 characters.

-The attribute `below_structure_defines_object_key` is per default `false`.
+The `below_structure_defines_object_key` attribute is `false` by default.
-If it is not set, only the name of the hierarchy end nodes are considered as part of the object key and the names of all higher hierarchy nodes are considered as part of the bucket name.
+If it is not set, only the names of the hierarchy end nodes are used as prefix of the object key, which is supplemented by the respective creation time stamp, and the bucket name is composed of the names of all higher hierarchy nodes.
-Setting this attribute to `true` means that the names of all deeper hierarchy nodes are considered as part of the object key.
+If this attribute is set to "true" for a hierarchy node, the names of all lower hierarchy nodes are used as prefix of the object key.

 The buckets defined by the adapter structure must already be present in the blob storage.
 For the example adapter hierarchy these would be buckets with the following names:
 * `planta-picklingunit`